awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 ### Create an Amazon FSx for Windows File Server File System in a Self\-managed Active Directory<a name="aws-resource-fsx-filesystem--examples--Create_an_Amazon_FSx_for_Windows_File_Server_File_System_in_a_Self-managed_Active_Directory"></a>

-The following examples create a Multi\-AZ Amazon FSx for Windows File Server file system joined to a self\-managed active directory\.
+The following examples create a Multi\-AZ Amazon FSx for Windows File Server file system joined to a Self\-managed active directory\.

 #### JSON<a name="aws-resource-fsx-filesystem--examples--Create_an_Amazon_FSx_for_Windows_File_Server_File_System_in_a_Self-managed_Active_Directory--json"></a>